 3. Create a testing pathway.

 Use formative assessments to ensure that students are understanding the concepts.
 What you learn can guide your instruction and determine next steps, says Fennell.
 Testing is not something separate from your instruction.
 It should be integrated into your planning.
 Instead of a quick exit question or card, give a five-minute quiz to confirm students have mastered the math skill covered in the day’s lesson.
-A capable digital resource designed to monitor your students in real-time can also be an invaluable tool, providing actionable data to inform your instruction along the way.
+A capable digital resource designed to monitor your students in real time can also be an invaluable tool, providing actionable data to inform your instruction along the way.

-4. Observe, modify, and re-evaluate.
+4. Observe, modify, and reevaluate.

-Walk throughout your classroom as students work on problems and observe the dynamics.
+Walk through your classroom as students work on problems and observe the dynamics.
 Talk with students individually and include “hinge questions” in your lessons plans to gauge understanding before continuing, suggests Fennell.
 In response, make decisions to go faster or slower or put students in groups.

 5. Personalize and offer choice.